Information Commons Recording Studio

 - Visual EQ set to Vocals Soft Background helps cut out and soften background noises.

 - Audacity has a Noise Removal effect.
 Instructions are on their website.

 Info Commons staff cannot provide one-on-one assistance on demand in the recording studio.
 Some proficiency in using computers and recording devices is expected to achieve results.
-All are welcome to attend one of our digital media classes or an orientation to the recording studio to learn more about making audio or video projects on your own.
+All are welcome to attend one of our digital media classes to learn more about making audio or video projects on your own.